TrueBlocks/trueblocks-core/docs/readmes/apps/chifra/README.md

 ```
  ACCOUNTS
    list          list every appearance of an address anywhere on the chain
-   export        export details for each appearance (as txs, logs, traces, balances, reconciliations, etc.)
+   export        export details for each appearance (as txs, logs, traces, etc.)
-   monitors      add, remove, clean, and list appearances of address(es) on the chain
+   monitors      add, remove, clean, and list appearances of address(es)
    names         list and/or share named addresses
    abis          list and/or share abi signatures
  CHAIN DATA